Lauren Kozal

-Lauren Rose Kozal (born July 1, 2000) is an American professional soccer goalkeeper for the GC Zurich in the Swiss Women's Super League.
+Lauren Rose Kozal (born July 1, 2000) is an American professional soccer player who plays as a goalkeeper for Danish A-Liga club HB Køge.
+She played college soccer for the Michigan State Spartans.

-Youth career
+Early life

-Kozal attended Forest Hills Northern High School, where she played varsity soccer and basketball.
+Kozal grew up in Ada, Michigan.
+She attended Forest Hills Northern High School, where she played varsity soccer and basketball.
 She was captain of the soccer team her junior year and a three-time captain of the women's basketball team.
 Kozal won four consecutive State Cup championships with Midwest United FC and was a member of the club's development academy.

-Collegiate career
+College career

 Kozal attended Michigan State University.
 She made 70 appearances at goalkeeper for the Spartans from 2019 to 2022.
 She was twice named Big Ten Goalkeeper of the Year.
 In 2022, she was a semifinalist for the MAC Hermann Trophy and was elected unanimously to the All-Big Ten First Team.

 Club career

 In 2022, Kozal made 8 appearances for Midwest United FC in the USL W League.

-In 2023, she was drafted by Portland Thorns FC as the 32nd pick of the 2023 NWSL Draft.
+In 2023, she was drafted by Portland Thorns FC as the 32nd overall pick of the 2023 NWSL Draft.
 Kozal signed a one-year contract with the club, with an option for an additional year.

 In September 2024, Portland loaned Kozal to USL Super League club Tampa Bay Sun FC for the remainder of the NWSL season.
-Kozal made her debut for the Sun in a 3–0 win over DC Power FC on October 2.

-On December 11, 2024 Thorns announced Kozal's contract had expired and she was a free agent.
+Kozal made her debut for the Sun in a 3–0 win over DC Power FC on October 2.On December 11, 2024, the Thorns announced Kozal's contract had expired and she was a free agent.

+In January 2025, Kozal signed with Swiss club GC Zurich midway through the Swiss Women's Super League season.

+After spending one-and-a-half years in Switzerland, Kozal moved to Danish A-Liga club HB Køge on June 19, 2026.